Cross border payments - improve security reduce risk

 Companies quickly discovered the cost of business disruption and sought business continuity through cloud automation.
 For example, the AP team could work in real-time, from any device or location, to seamlessly pay invoices on time and maintain strong supplier relationships.
 Many companies recognized their strategic weaknesses in their current global supply chains.

-The value-chain shifts that began before COVID-19 will fuel the need for automation to examine current supplier relationships and explore new ones in a global marketplace.
+The value-chain shifts that began two years ago will fuel the need for automation to examine current supplier relationships and explore new ones in a global marketplace.
 With multiple currencies and regulatory protocols, automated payment solutions take the complexity out of international payments.
 As a result, acts of fraud and security risks are quickly and easily identified before they become costly problems.

 Reinventing cross-border payments